Tapestry combines Strength in Unity, Equal Together, Finger Play and Bandanas.

 Listen combines Mixed Message, Enmeshed Unity and Knee for Justice.

 Listen reminds the viewer of past and present racism and the need for change.
-The Black and White man face each other over the third who reminds us to strive for change.
+The two men face each other over the third who reminds us to strive for change.
 The hands are brought together in a message of unity.
 The police officers’ uniforms form the fencing of the past.

-Circle Time is the combination of Bull Run Grippe and Heart of Education.
+Circle Time combines Bull Run Grippe and Heart of Education.